Dragon8029/100-days-of-code/myLog.md

 Day 26: January 17, 2018

 Today's Progress: Completed day 23 on 30 day CSS3 course.
 Completed another day of #JavaScript 30.
+Worked on some JavaScript practice.

+Thoughts: If I keep pushing through, I will understand this one day.